char16t/assistant/README.md

 #### Accounts

-To work, you will need two Trello accounts: personal and for an assistant.
+To work you will need two Trello accounts: personal and for an assistant.
 If you don't have a personal Trello account, [create one](https://trello.com/signup), then create an account for the assistant.

 1. [Create a personal account in Trello](https://trello.com/signup) (if necessary)
 2. [Create an account for assistant in Trello](https://trello.com/signup), upload avatar and disable email notifications in the settings